klaytn/klayspray/terraform/gcp/private-layer1/README.md

 ```

 ### 2. Check the generated files
-You can check two files in the root path of klayspray.
+You can check two files in the root path of kaiaspray.
 1. gcp-private-ssh-key.pem: a file to use via SSH (if you )
-2. inventory/private-layer1/inventory.ini: a file storing Klaytn node connection information
+2. inventory/private-layer1/inventory.ini: a file storing Kaia node connection information
 3. inventory/private-layer1/group_vars/all.yml: a file storing deploy options information

 ### 3. Execute Ansible playbook